Dodge Viper: Fourth generation (ZB II; 2008–2010)

+The fourth generation Viper SRT-10 coupe and roadster evolved on the previous car.

 In 2008, with the introduction of the 8382 cc V10 engine, the power output was raised from 500 hp to 600 hp at 6,100 rpm and 560 lbft of torque at 5,000 rpm.
-The engine also received better flowing heads with larger valves, MECADYNE cam-in-cam variable valve timing on the exhaust cam lobes, and dual electronic throttle bodies.
+The engine also received better flowing heads with larger valves, Megadyne cam-in-cam variable valve timing on the exhaust cam lobes, and dual electronic throttle bodies.
 The rev limit could be increased by 300 rpm due to the improved valvetrain stability from both the new camshaft profiles and valve springs.
 The engine was developed with some external assistance from McLaren Automotive and Ricardo Consulting Engineers.
 Electronic engine control was developed by Continental AG; the controller can monitor the crankshaft and cylinder position up to six times during each firing and has 10 times more processing power than the previous unit.

 Changes outside of the engine were less extreme, but a distinction between the third and fourth generation of the Viper is the vented engine cover.
 The Tremec T56 transmission was replaced with a new Tremec TR6060 with triple first-gear synchronizers and doubles for higher gears.
 The Dana M44-4 rear axle from the 2003–2006 model featured a GKN ViscoLok speed-sensing limited-slip differential that greatly helps the tires in getting grip under acceleration.
 Another performance upgrade was the removal of run-flat tires; the new Michelin Pilot Sport 2 tires increased grip and driver feedback and, along with revised suspension (springs, anti-roll bars, and shock valving), made the Viper more neutral in cornering.